-SFTP to any of the VMs fails, then remove the respective entry from the known_hosts file under .ssh rectory and retry. То backup the configuration files: 1.
-Create a backup directory, if one does not already exist.
-2. SFTP the Day 0 configuration called system.cfg from each UGP-based VNF to the backup directory.
-3. SFTP the latest Day N configuration file from each UGP-based VNF to the backup directory.
+If SFTP to any of the VMs fails, then remove the respective entry from the known_hosts file under .ssh directory and retry.

+To backup the configuration files:

+- 1. Create a backup directory, if one does not already exist. - 2.
+SFTP the Day 0 configuration called system.cfg from each UGP-based VNF to the backup directory. - 3.
+SFTP the latest Day N configuration file from each UGP-based VNF to the backup directory.

 The Day N configuration file specifies the configuration of the various gateway and services deployed on the UGP.

-GP-based VNF Day N configuration can also be obtained by logging in to the CF and logging the output of to GP-based VNF Day N configuration can also be obtained by logging in to the CF and logging the output the show configuration command.
+UGP-based VNF Day N configuration can also be obtained by logging in to the CF and logging the output of the show configuration command.
 In addition, password information saved in this file is encrypted.
-Prior re-applying this configuration to the upgraded/redeployed VNF, you'll need to manually reconfigure the encrypted passwords in the configuration file. of to the show configuration command.
-In addition, password information saved in this file is encrypted.
-Prior re-applying this configuration to the upgraded/redeployed VNF, you'll need to manually reconfigure the
+Prior to re-applying this configuration to the upgraded/redeployed VNF, you'll need to manually reconfigure the unencrypted passwords in the configuration file.

+4. Collect the output of the show support details command for each VNF.

+5. SFTP the latest AutoDeploy configuration file from the AutoDeploy VM to the backup directory.

-( Important You'll need to log in to the AutoDeploy VM using the credentials for the user unbuntu .
-6. SFTP the latest AutoVNF configuration file from the master AutoVNF VM to the backup directory. ( Important You'll need to log in to the AutoVNF VM using the credentials for the user unbuntu .
-7. SFTP the latest VIM Orchestrator configuration file from the AutoDeploy VM to the backup directory.
-8. SFTP the latest VIM configuration file from the AutoDeploy VM to the backup directory.
+You'll need to log in to the AutoDeploy VM using the credentials for the user unbuntu.

+6. SFTP the latest AutoVNF configuration file from the master AutoVNF VM to the backup directory.

+You'll need to log in to the AutoVNF VM using the credentials for the user unbuntu.

+- 7. SFTP the latest VIM Orchestrator configuration file from the AutoDeploy VM to the backup directory. - 8.
+SFTP the latest VIM configuration file from the AutoDeploy VM to the backup directory.